-School Girls Unite collects donations to cover the costs of sending 40 girls in Mali to school.
-Les Filles Unies pour l’Education manages this scholarship program, which includes paying tuition, school supplies, books and tutors.
-We provide scholarships year after year, including for those students who have to repeat the same grade sometimes two and three times, often because they miss school helping at home and fall behind.
+School Girls Unite collects donations to cover the costs of sending 20 girls in Mali to school.
+Les Filles Unies pour l’Education manages this scholarship program, which includes paying tuition, school supplies, books, and tutors.
+We provide scholarships year after year and most of the students have to repeat the same grade sometimes two and three times, often because they miss school helping at home and fall behind.

 Each year the number of students decreases because girls like Zé Diarra passed her 9th grade exam and now lives in Bamako with her relatives where she continues her education.

-Our commitment since 2004 seems to encourage the determination of our 40 girls to learn whatever they can!
+Our commitment since 2004 seems to encourage the determination of the remaining 20 girls to learn whatever they can!